-Where this is not the case, excess of the fructose is converted to fat.
+Where this is not the case, an excess of the fructose is converted to fat.
 While some of these fats are exported and stored in adipose tissue, some others stay back in the liver.
 When built up over time, it can cause the Non-Alcoholic Fatty Liver Disease.

 3. Increases The Bad Cholesterol

-Most of the fat generated in the liver gets moved out as Very Low Density Lipoprotein (VLDL) particles which are rich in triglycerides and bad cholesterol.
+Most of the fat generated in the liver gets moved out as Very Low-Density Lipoprotein (VLDL) particles which are rich in triglycerides and bad cholesterol.

 Sugar makes you more hungry and causes you to consume more of it.
 Little wonder why it’s one of the leading causes of obesity.

-As derived from the 10 week study of the group consuming artificially sweetened drinks, excess fructose causes insulin resistance.
+As derived from the 10-week study of the group consuming artificially sweetened drinks, excess fructose causes insulin resistance.
 This becomes a direct cause of Obesity.

 It is insulin that helps the sugar in the bloodstream to be absorbed and used for energy.
 Where in excess, the body cells tend to become resistant to the effects of insulin.